 # Newly tested

 (B) Some batch numbers of this model have been recalled.

 How we test

-Ease of use consists of fitting the blankets to a bed, assessing the controls and how easy blankets are to clean – whether the controls can be detached and if the blankets can be washed and dried in a dryer.
+Ease of use We check how easy the blankets are to fit to a bed, assess the controls and how easy the blankets are to clean – whether the controls can be detached and if the blankets can be washed and dried in a dryer.

-Running costs are calculated based on a 92 day period for winter.
-We measure including the manufacturer recommended pre-heat period, then set the blanket to its lowest setting for eight hours.
-We calculate the energy result by 22cents /kWh.
+Running costs Matthew calculates the running costs based on a 92-day period for winter.
+He measures the manufacturer’s recommended pre-heat period, then sets the blanket to its lowest setting for eight hours.
+The energy result is then calculated at 26c/kWh.

 Get access to our independent testing reports and save yourself time and money.